vladiliescu/woofy/readme.md

 # Woofy

 A webcomic downloader with a (crazy) powerful download engine.
-Will download comics for offline reading, including metadata such as the title and description.
+Will download comics for offline reading, including metadata such as the title and description. _Just a liiittle bit discontinued 🙈_

 Also, due to the fact that it uses comic definition files for downloading the comics, it can easily be extended to support new comics.